-University of Nottingham students, working with the East Midlands Ambulance Service,
+University of Nottingham students, volunteering to work with East Midlands Ambulance Service,

 About our Scheme